According to McLean, "American Pie" was originally inspired by the death of Buddy Holly. "I loved his music," he told Songfacts

-McLean (from his website): "I'm very proud of the song.
+On his website, McLean explained why he doesn't talk about the specific lyrics: "I'm very proud of the song.
 It is biographical in nature and I don't think anyone has ever picked up on that.
 The song starts off with my memories of the death of Buddy Holly.
 But it moves on to describe America as I was seeing it and how I was fantasizing it might become, so it's part reality and part fantasy but I'm always in the song as a witness or as even the subject sometimes in some of the verses.
 You know how when you dream something you can see something change into something else and it's illogical when you examine it in the morning but when you're dreaming it seems perfectly logical.
 So it's perfectly okay for me to talk about being in the gym and seeing this girl dancing with someone else and suddenly have this become this other thing that this verse becomes and moving on just like that.
 That's why I've never analyzed the lyrics to the song.
 They're beyond analysis.
 They're poetry."

 Bertrand - Paris, France